realityexpander/How_to_program_from_ground_up/README.md

         - 2 bytes (16 bits) can represent signed -32768 to 32767
         - 4 bytes (32 bits) can represent signed -2147483648 to 2147483647
       - Floating point numbers are usually represented in "IEEE 754" format
+        - Floating point are used to represent very large or very small numbers including fractional decimal numbers
+        - Floating point is so named because the "point" can "float" to represent very large or very small numbers
-        - 4 bytes (32 bits) can represent a floating point number
+        - 4 bytes (32 bits) can represent a floating point number value from -3.4E38 to 3.4E38
-        - 8 bytes (64 bits) can represent a double precision floating point number
+        - 8 bytes (64 bits) can represent a double precision floating point number value from -1.7E308 to 1.7E308
         - Floating point numbers will use a "mantissa" and an "exponent" to represent the number in scientific notation
         - Due to the way floating point numbers are represented, they are not exact!
 And will have rounding errors!
         - Why Is This Happening?!
-Floating Point Approximation
+Floating Point Approximation!
           - https://www.youtube.com/watch?v=2gIxbTn7GSc

     - ### Characters/Letters are usually represented in ASCII (1 byte) or Unicode(1 or more bytes)